-Measurement of fair values of share options granted
+b) Measurement of fair values of share options granted under the 2017 Plan was used.

 The fair value of options granted under the 2017 Plan was determined using the Black-Scholes valuation model.
-As the Company's ordinary shares are listed on the Nasdaq Global Select Market, the closing price of the ordinary shares at grant date was used.
+As the Company's ordinary shares are listed on the Nasdaq Global Select Market, the closing price of the ordinary shares at grant date